- Tuition and Fees

 Please note.
 If a student does not apply for financial aid when first admitted to Chapin, the family is not eligible to apply for three years.
 However, any student who is paying full tuition may apply for financial aid should the need arise.
 The application must include a statement outlining the changes in circumstances that are responsible for the financial aid request.
 If the family circumstances have not changed significantly since the date of admission, no aid will be granted.

 Financial aid funds are limited.
-If your daughter's admissions file and/or financial aid file are not complete by January 5, 2018, we may not be able to offer any financial assistance.
+If your daughter's financial aid file is not complete by January 5, 2018, we may not be able to offer any financial assistance.

 Current students applying for financial aid for the 2018-2019 academic year and current students applying for financial aid for the first time should review the following documents: